renke999/PerturbScore/README.md

 ## Data release

 We release our PerturbScore dataset under the `meta_data` folder.
-The `perprocessed_data.csv` is the raw data file, we then ramdomly select 80% data tuples as the training set(`train_data.csv`) and 20% as the test set(`test_data.csv`).
+The `perprocessed_data.csv` is the raw data file, we then randomly select 80% data tuples as the training set(`train_data.csv`) and 20% as the test set(`test_data.csv`).
 These CSV files contain the following fields:

 - raw: `str`, The raw sentence in the dataset.
 - attacked: `str`, The sentence after the discrete attack using textattack.